 The human eye apparently does something like a Fourier transform (we'll get more into that, later) on the texture to recognize repeating patterns very quickly.
 It also tends to cause us to see uniformity even when there is none, or to see regions of near-uniformity as separate objects.
 For example, trees might be very nearly the same color overall, but a different leaf size (and therefore pattern size) would help the human eye see the boundaries between those different varieties of tree.

 When we speak of "color" in human vision, we mostly ignore brightness.
 Yellow and brown are the same color, but yellow is brighter.
 The human eye only distinguishes them under the same light and in contrast to otherwise recognizably the same neighboring colors.
-This is because often we will see an object in bright sunlight, where one side is yellow and the other side is brown, but when that object turns, or the shadow moves, the same object is seen with differing amounts of yellow and brown, but we still see it as the same object.
+This is because often we will see an object in bright sunlight, where one side is yellow and the other side is brown.
+When that object turns, or the shadow moves, the same object is seen with differing amounts of yellow and brown, but we still see it as the same object.
 Perhaps the eye's internal processing automatically deprecates brightness in favor of other features.

 2. We see "edges" where the coloration and patterns of one part of the image cease, and another begins.
 Sharp edges make things easier, but the human eye will see edges where none exist, like the colors of a rainbow.
 We can see objects that have sharp edges but no colors (like line drawings), and also that have distinct colors but no sharp edges (like a photograph out of focus).